abvalatouski/wstp/README.md

-# Talking with Wolfram Mathematica via Haskell (and C FFI)
+# Talking with Wolfram Mathematica from Wolfram scripts, C, and Haskell

 _If you're not interested in Haskell, you can read the article up to "Step 3" or even "Step 2"._